-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article was published for client AFFLINK.

 Consultative selling, as it has come to be known, evolved after World War II and reached its zenith in the 1960s and 1970s.
 Then, for a variety of reasons, the concept faltered.
 However, it has seen a rebirth- virtually out of necessity-in the past ten to fifteen years.

 One of the key reasons for its rebirth was the fact that in the past twenty plus years, the number of distributors in the professional cleaning industry has dwindled dramatically.
 Some have gone out of business entirely, usually because they were not changing with the times; many merged with other distributors, or were purchased by other companies.
 Those distributors that remain, and are meeting the needs of today’s end-customer, realized that a new marketing approach was necessary.

 A working definition of consultative selling is “an exchange of information in which the salesperson uncovers and develops a true understanding of a facility’s needs [as it pertains to cleaning and maintenance] and helps them select products and tools that will address those needs.”

 The word “uncovers” is very important.
 In many ways, this is the essence of consultative selling.
 Administrators benefit from what can be termed “hand holding” guidance to help uncover what their cleaning needs are, what their goals are when it comes to cleaning, and most specifically, what types of cleaning products are available that will better serve those needs.